Indian cricket team in Sri Lanka in 1997: Second Test

 Sachin Tendulkar once again won the toss, but decided to put the Sri Lankans to bat first.
 The first Sri Lankan wicket fell on 53, when Sanath Jayasuriya, the high scorer of the first Test, was dismissed by debutant Debasis Mohanty for 32 runs.
 Marvan Atapattu got out soon after that.
 Aravinda de Silva joined Roshan Mahanama at the crease and took the Sri Lankans to 121, before Mahanama got out for 37.
 De Silva continued to bat, although both Arjuna Ranatunga and Mahela Jayawardene were dismissed for 14 and 16 respectively.
-Romesh Kaluwitharana (6) and Chaminda Vaas (10) also followed, before Muttiah Muralidharan paired up with de Silva at the end of the day to take the team total to 317.
+Romesh Kaluwitharana (6) and Chaminda Vaas (10) also followed, before Muttiah Muralitharan paired up with de Silva at the end of the day to take the team total to 317.
 De Silva was finally caught behind the next day for 146, and Muralitharan put up ten more runs on the board before he was dismissed, followed by Ravindra Pushpakumara for a duck.

 India got off to a bad start in their first innings, losing their first two wickets before the total had even reached 10.
 Tendulkar and Sidhu put up a 72 run partnership, before India lost the wicket of Sidhu, followed by Mohommad Azharuddin.
 However, Sourav Ganguly joined Tendulkar at the crease and the two batsmen took the Indian total to 226/4 by the end of the day.
 Tendulkar scored a century after being dropped by Arjuna Ranatunga, who was injured in the attempt and had to retire.
 On the third day, Ganguly scored a century as well.
 However, the batsmen after Tendulkar and Ganguly failed to score well, and the Indians were restricted to 375.